Mr Martin Scarratt

 BSc (Hons) (York University), PGCE (Warwick University)

-Mr Scarratt joined Cambridge Tutors College as a Teacher in the Mathematics Department in 2007.
+Mr Scarratt joined Cambridge Tutors College as a Teacher in the Mathematics Department.
 As well as being a Maths Teacher, he is also the Mathematics IT Development Manager and is responsible for the creation and management of the College Timetable.

 He has been teaching A-Level Mathematics for almost two decades and came to CTC London from Albany College, Hendon, an Independent sixth-form College based in Middlesex.